The Headfirst Summer Camp Policies

 - Policy on Electronics, Toys, Trading Cards & Pins

 Buddy requests can be made during the registration process until June 1.
 We always do our very best to accommodate buddy requests as we know how important this can be to our campers.
 The number of buddies that we guarantee varies by both camper age and the program for which you’re enrolling — please see our full Buddy Policy & Philosophy for details.
+Please note that in order to fulfill the guaranteed amount of buddies per program for all of our campers, we cannot accommodate non-buddy related group requests.

 Buddy Policy & Philosophy